Social Media Algorithms and Your Mental Health

 If you are on major social media platforms such as Facebook or Instagram you may have heard the word “algorithm” within the past few years.
 It sounds like an important word, and it can even be more difficult explaining what an algorithm actually is.

+2) Carry out your calling without conditions.
+(THAT PART).
+3) Likes and followers can maybe measure a sense of your popularity, but they never can measure your value and impact.
+4) Cling to integrity even when your feelings want quick fixes.
 I am not saying to forget that algorithms exist, but I am saying that algorithms can’t determine why you exist!
 Be careful of letting trivial things define who you are.
 Those things are not the author of your worth and purpose.